Management Information System Career Scope

 Disadvantages of Manual Information System:

-- Duplication of data –most departments in an organization need to have access to the same data.
-In a manual system, it is common to duplicate this data to make it easy to access to all authorized users.
+Duplication of data –most departments in an organization need to have access to the same data.
+In a manual system, it is common to duplicate this data to make it easy to access for all authorized users.
 The challenge comes in when the same data needs to be updated

 Computerized Information system

-Since there were many challenges with manual information system and this was created to address all of them.
-Major difference between is unlike manual software system, it uses a combination of software and hardware to allocate, store, analyse and withdraw information based on requirements.
+Since there were many challenges with manual information systems and this was created to address all of them.
+The major difference is unlike manual software system, it uses a combination of software and hardware to allocate, store, analyze and withdraw information based on requirements.

-Following are the advantages of Computerised Information system.
+Following are the advantages of a Computerised Information system.

-- Improved security – in addition to restricting access to the database server, the computerized information system can implement other security controls such as user’s authentication, biometric authentication systems, access rights control, etc.
+Improved security – in addition to restricting access to the database server, the computerized information system can implement other security controls such as user authentication, biometric authentication systems, access rights control, etc.

 Here are some of the disadvantages of CIS.

 The Information system has numerous examples and how it can help the user to excel in his field.
-Once the user is working with a big organisation where he/she would want to leave a skid mark then exploring the major areas are really important.
-MIS is essential for modern users and employees since it offers the following features that may help them in their career.
+Once the user is working with a big organization where he/she would want to leave a skid mark then exploring the major areas are really important.
+MIS is essential for modern users and employees since it offers the following features that may help them in their careers.

 Personal growth offered by MIS

 Data management and retrieval are on the rise.
-Own businesses or working for any sort of organisation would expect to allocate the data, present, perform, record, analyse and store again for further references.
+Own businesses or working for any sort of organization would expect to allocate the data, present, perform, record, analyze and store again for further reference.
 There are many reasons why this field is worth learning because it can help the users directly in the following ways.